markand/irccd/MIGRATING.md

 - The option `--host` has been renamed to `--hostname`,
 - The output style has been unified,
 - Options `-S` and `--ssl-verify` in server-connect have been removed.
+- Connection options are now order dependant and must be set before the command name.

 Plugins
 -------